Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 And activation can be regulated.

-When you understand the pattern, you stop personalizing every emotional spike.
+When you understand the pattern, you stop chasing reassurance or creating distance unconsciously.

-But wiring is not destiny.
+But attachment is not destiny.

 It’s starting information.